Pennsylvania is home to many iconic events, and one of the most well-known is the annual reenactment of the Battle of Gettysburg held each July.

 During the reenactment, visitors can see military demonstrations, watch reenactments of skirmishes that occurred during the battle, learn about Civil War life, and tour the Daniel Lady Farm.

-Tickets for the Gettysburg Reenactment are $25 for a one-day ticket and $45 for a two-day ticket if purchased in advance.
-Child tickets are $10.
+Tickets for the Gettysburg Reenactment are $25 for a one-day ticket and $40 for a two-day ticket if purchased in advance.
+Child tickets are $5 for one day or $8 for two both days.